Renseignements en français

 Maintaining Your Eligibility

-After you have obtained your funding and are attending classes, you must do the following to keep your interest-free status and stay eligible:
+After you receive your student aid funding and are attending classes, you must do the following to keep your interest-free status and stay eligible:

-• Continue to be enrolled in 60% or more of a full course load each semester (40% for students with a disability).
-Your school determines what is a full course load for each term or semester of each study period;
+• Full-time students must continue to be enrolled in 60% or more of a full course load each study period (40% for students with a disability).
+Your school determines what is considered a full course load.

 • Maintain regular attendance.
 If your attendance drops below 90% or you miss more than three consecutive weeks (21 calendar days), you will be considered discontinued for student aid purposes.
 Your study period will be considered unsuccessful.